 A R T I S T S

-This Spring / Summer, Mary MacGill Studio is pleased to present the works of four artists
+Mary MacGill Studio is pleased to present the works of artists and designers

-spanning different mediums: photography, glassware, collage, and sculpture.
-Their collective
+spanning different mediums: photography, glassware, collage, sculpture, ceramics, clothing, leather work, and textiles.

-work explores a reverence for the artistic process and their chosen materials.
-Works will be on
+Their collective ethos explores a reverence for the artistic process and their chosen materials.

 The woman behind ANK ceramics is Ariela Kuh, a dedicated ceramicist working out of Lincolnville, ME.
 Her hand-crafted pieces are each turned on the wheel or hand-built, trimmed, sanded, and fired in an electric kiln.
 Her glazes are all mixed carefully in small batches.